ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	- Maybe also: If new non infinite speed cards/effects are put into horizon by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.
 - If effects would trigger simultaneously, they are put into horizon all at once, in order of, from top to bottom:
 	- Effects from the first player in the round above effects from other players.
-	- Top to bottom, triggers from cards in: horizon, battlefield, Memory.
+	- Top to bottom, triggers from cards in: horizon, battlefield, the discard pile.
 		1. Horizon, top to bottom: Cards higher in horizon to cards lower in the horizon.
 		2. Battlefield, top to bottom: Cards on the left side of a players battlefield zone to cards on the right side of their battlefield zone (combatting cards are assumed to be to the left of non combatting cards).
-		3. Memory - If a player has multiple simultaneous triggers from cards in their memory zone, smaller cards go on top and and larger cards go on the bottom (determined by offense, tie broken by health, tie broken by base energy cost.
+		3. Discard Pile - If a player has multiple simultaneous triggers from cards in their discard pile, smaller cards go on top and and larger cards go on the bottom (determined by offense, tie broken by health, tie broken by base energy cost.
 After base energy cost is a tie, in paper players decide the order, and online it goes by alphabetical order of card name (earlier in the alphabet goes on top))
 			- If a single card has multiple triggers occur at once, the one(s) on top of the card's text box go above ones lower in the text box.
 - All new cards arrive on the battlefield to the right of cards already in battlefield.
 Attacking allows the attacking player to choose the order of their attacking units.
 Blocking forces the blocking units to match the location/order of the attacking units.
 At end of combat all attacking/blocking units return to the rest of the battlefield zone on the left of cards already there that didn't attack/block, in the same order/arrangement they were in combat.
 	- If multiple cards would enter a player's battlefield at once, they enter with the largest card on the left and smallest card on the right (determined by offense, tie broken by health, tie broken by base energy cost.
 After base energy cost is a tie, in paper players decide the order, and online it goes by alphabetical order of card name (earlier in the alphabet on the left))
 - If multiple effects that require targets to be chosen are put into the horizon simultaneously, targets must be chosen for the bottom most effect(s) first.
 - If multiple cards are in one board space (such as with weapons), the card on the bottom (the weapon) is assumed to be to the right of the card on top.

+## Info not relevant to set 1:

+Subtypes which may be used in the future:
+- Weapon - Weapons can be played on their own or on top of an allied unit already on the battlefield (chosen as a target as you play the weapon card).
+Only one weapon can be on a board space at a time.
+If an allied weapon without a wielder is on the battlefield and an allied unit arrives, the unit arrives equipped to the weapon.
+Weapons have 2 text box sections, the top one describes the abilities of the weapon itself, and the bottom one indicates what abilities and stats are given to any unit equipped with the weapon.
+If a unit equipped with a weapon departs, the weapon stays in battlefield.
+If the weapon departs with the unit still in battlefield, the unit takes damage equal to the health buff on the weapon.
+- Scheme - Schemes cannot be played normally.
+Instead, at slow speed (with intermezzo), you may plan a scheme by paying 2 energy and putting the scheme card from your hand directly onto the battlefield face down (does not use the horizon).
+Schemes arrive face down with 3 health as items, and you may play schemes for their normal costs from this face down state (when played they go to the horizon as though they were played from your hand).
+Every scheme has a condition in the top half of it's text/description box, and you may only play the scheme while the condition is met.
+	- If you summon a scheme (via another effect), it summons as though you are summoning a regular spell.
+	- If you plan a scheme from a zone/context where it is face up, it is planned face up instead of face down (in paper use a counter to track that it is planned)
+	- You can plan a scheme from any zone you could play the scheme from (for example if it is cached), however after paying the 2 energy plan cost, instead of planning it directly, recall the scheme, then plan any scheme from your hand.

 ---

 # Formats / modes and ways to play the game